A topic from the subject of Biochemistry in Chemistry.

 There are a variety of experiments that can be used to study signal transduction.
 Common experiments include:

-Effector molecule assays:* Effector molecule assays are used to measure the activity of effector molecules.
+• Effector molecule assays: Used to measure the activity of effector molecules.
 Effector molecule assays can be used to study the effects of signal transduction pathways on cellular processes.

 The data from signal transduction experiments can be analyzed using a variety of statistical and computational methods.
 Common data analysis methods include:

-Principal component analysis:* Principal component analysis is a statistical method used to reduce the dimensionality of a dataset.
+• Principal component analysis: A statistical method used to reduce the dimensionality of a dataset.
 Principal component analysis can be used to identify the most important variables in a signal transduction pathway.

 The chemistry of signal transduction has a wide range of applications, including: